peridio/docs/src/docs/integration/linux/overview.md

 ### Development Machine Requirements

 Peridio reference designs for Linux are maintained with the Yocto build system.
-You will need access to a Linux environment ot build Yocto based systems.
+You will need access to a Linux environment to build Yocto based systems.
 You can choose to use direct Linux installations, virtual machines, or docker.

 Building and configuring reference designs will require access to a development machine with the following tools and services installed: